 In 2015 it was revealed that Toshiba overstated its operating profits over several years in accounting irregularities involving its top management, according to an independent panel of accountants and lawyers.
 Eight company officials resigned following the report.

-This company received a score of 25.5/100 (retrieved 14-Feb-2018) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
+This company received a score of 22.4/100 (retrieved 10-Oct-2020) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
 Scores are calculated using government compliance data, online monitoring data, and third-party environmental audits, as well as trends in the environmental performance of factories in the company's supply chains.

 This 2016 investigative report by China Labour Watch reveals poor work conditions for Chinese workers making products for this company.
 Labour rights violations include excessive overtime, forced labour, low wages, inadequate training and working 3 months without a single day off.